apg/sigusr2.net/src/a-language-by-any-other-name.md

 # A Language by Any Other Name

 Some programs are configurable, and they expose a so called "configuration" language.
-These tend to range from key value pairs to full-fledged, [Turing- complete][turing], programming languages.
+These tend to range from key value pairs to full-fledged, [Turing-complete][turing], programming languages.

 A "programming" language is also a "configuration" language, but only in the abstract.
 A programming language (somehow, by compiler, or virtual machine, or